 For close to a decade, the Christian sketch comedy team of Jon Lawhon and Fred Passmore, known as “Prime Example” entertained and blessed people with their unique brand of heavenly humor.
-This page is devoted to sharing the history and discography of the team.
+This page is devoted to sharing the history and discography of the team, known as the “Prime Ministers Of Mirth!”

 Jon and Fred’s friendship survived time and distance when Fred moved to West Virginia in 1981, where he got married, started a family, and went into radio.
 They collaborated on various comedy projects when visiting back and forth, creating recordings for Fred’s radio programs at the station where he worked.
 When in 1990 Fred was hired to produce the national radio program “Truths That Transform” by D. James Kennedy, and moved to Ft.
 Lauderdale, FL for the position, he and Jon got together in 1992 to form “Prime Example.”
 Although still living in different states, they traveled to various bookings in hundreds of churches across a dozen states.